-If value of attribute is on the edge of worst value then the status can be "pre-failed".

-On some hard drives part of attributes can be displayed as "Unknown\Attribute" - this can happen when producer of that hard drive have done some modifications in S.M.A.R.T. and this changes are not yet supported by our software.
+• note If the value of this attribute ever exceeds the worst of this value then the status will be "failed".
+If value of attribute is on the edge of the worst value then the status can be "pre-failed".
+On some hard drives part of the attributes can be displayed as "Unknown Attribute".
+This can happen when the manufacturer of that hard drive have done some modifications in S.M.A.R.T. and these changes are not yet supported by our software.